INSIGHT Educator Pro

 - Resourcefulness – Self-reliance and the expectation of personal agency in accomplishing goals

-- Team-Oriented – Striving to do whatever is needed for the success of the team and its mission
+- Team-Orientation – Striving to do whatever is needed for the success of the team and its mission

-- Tolerance – Respectful of diversity in the workplace, including of opinions and perspectives
+- Tolerance (Unbiased) – Respectful of diversity in the workplace, including of opinions and perspectives

 - Focus – Taking an organized and systematic approach to problem solving